Two years ago, I went back home to Ethiopia on a business trip.

-Besides going out to eat and be merry, I did manage to curve out some time to cook for them for a couple of dinners.
+Besides going out to eat and be merry, I did manage to curve out some time to cook for my family; one of those precious moments spent with my first born and her son enjoying dinners at my daughter's house.

 What a way to bond with my teenage grandson.
 I even tapped to his social life meaning girls.
 He told me that he has a crush on some of the girls in his school, but they talk too much.
 I was thinking, good God ‘the boy already thinks like a man’.
 I mean what is with men in general about not so much trilled about us women talk.
 Beats me.